 Your RN Roadmap: Everything You Need to Know About Being an RN

-This RN roadmap is your go-to resource, packed with everything you need to know about becoming and thriving as an RN!
+This RN roadmap is your go-to resource, packed with everything you need to know about becoming an RN, thriving in your role, and exploring nursing specialties.

 What is a Registered Nurse (RN)?

 Registered nurses are the heartbeat of healthcare.
-They’re the ones who provide expert care and support to patients who are sick or injured.
+They’re professionals who provide expert care and support to patients who are sick or injured.
 Compared to other healthcare professionals like licensed practical nurses (LPNs) or certified nursing assistants (CNAs), RNs have a broader scope of practice and a higher level of responsibility.
 They undergo more extensive education and training, which qualifies them to perform complex assessments, make critical decisions, and coordinate care for patients.
-Their expertise, compassion, and unwavering dedication make a world of difference in a patient’s healthcare journey, helping patients get back on their feet and stay well.
+Across all nursing specialties, RNs make a world of difference in a patient’s healthcare journey, helping patients get back on their feet and stay well.

-Whether a patient is in a hospital, clinic, or receiving care at home, RNs are there to assess condition, administer medications, educate patients and their loved ones on staying healthy, and ensure they receive top-notch care.
-They’re like healthcare guardians, always advocating for well-being and ensuring a patient has everything they need to recover.
+Whether a patient is in a hospital, clinic, or receiving care at home, RNs are there to assess conditions, administer medications, educate patients and their loved ones on staying healthy, and ensure top-notch care.
+They’re like healthcare guardians, always advocating for well-being and ensuring a patient has everything needed to recover.

-At its core, being a registered nurse means being there for patients every step of the way, from the beginning to the end of their healthcare journey:
+At its core, being a registered nurse means being there for patients every step of the way, from the beginning to the end of their healthcare journey.
+Typical duties across nursing specialties might include:

-• Assessment: Evaluate patients’ physical, emotional, and mental health.
+• Assessment: Evaluating patients’ physical, emotional, and mental health.

-• Care Planning: Craft personalized care plans based on patient needs.
+• Care Planning: Crafting personalized care plans based on patient needs.

-• Patient Education: Educate patients and families on health conditions, treatment plans, and self-care.
+• Patient Education: Educating patients and families on health conditions, treatment plans, and self-care.

-• Coordination: Collaborate closely with doctors, fellow nurses, and other healthcare professionals to ensure the best care.
+• Coordination: Collaborating closely with doctors, fellow nurses, and other healthcare professionals to ensure the best care.

-• Advocacy: Advocate for patients’ rights, preferences, and overall well-being.
+• Advocacy: Advocating for patients’ rights, preferences, and overall well-being.

 So, how much do registered nurses make?
-Well, it varies depending on factors like experience, specialty, and location.
-Fresh out of the gate, entry-level nurses might see salaries around $57,000 to $65,000 per year.
+Well, it varies depending on factors like experience, nursing specialty, and location.
+Fresh out of school, entry-level nurses might see salaries around $57,000 to $65,000 per year.
 As they gain more experience, that can bump up to $65,000 to $118,000 annually for mid-career RNs.
 And those with over a decade in the field are typically looking at $118,000 to $135,000 per year.
 But remember, these are just nationwide averages.
-Where you work and what you specialize in plays a huge role in your paycheck.
+Where you work and what you specialize in plays a huge role in compensation.

 Looking ahead, the job outlook for RNs is promising!
 With the population aging and healthcare needs growing, there’s a projected 9% job growth from 2020 to 2030.
 That means plenty of opportunities for RNs to find meaningful work and make a difference in people’s lives.